Join ALZpath at Clinical Trials on Alzheimer’s Disease (CTAD) Dec. 1-4 in San Diego

 What is the ALZpathDx test?

 The ALZpathDx test is available from Neurocode and is a blood-based diagnostic tool designed to measure levels of pTau217.
-By detecting this specific biomarker, the test helps clinicians identify and monitor Alzheimer’s disease more accurately and at earlier stages than traditional methods.
+The test helps clinicians identify and monitor Alzheimer’s disease more accurately and at earlier stages than traditional methods.
 This enables earlier intervention and better tracking of disease progression and response to treatments.

 More Questions?